-Personally, I’ve never been able to make a decent pasty, my pastry falls apart and I’m rubbish at crimping, so I am truly impressed with the abilities showcased here.
+Personally, I’ve never been able to make a decent pasty, my pastry falls apart and I’m rubbish at crimping, so I’m truly impressed with the abilities showcased here.

-Fiona of London Unattached, whose brainchild this Best of British challenge is, felt suitably responsible and kicked things of with her Somerset version of the Cornish pasty as made by her mother.
+Fiona of London Unattached, whose brainchild this Best of British challenge is, felt suitably responsible and kicked these 14 Cornish recipes off with her Somerset version of the Cornish pasty as made by her mother.
 Crimped on the top and containing no swede, Fiona has made it with her first ever flakey pastry, which worked a treat.

 Karen of Lavender and Lovage also had a hand in dreaming up this challenge.
 She decided to showcase Davidstow Cheddar with her mum’s cheese and potato pie – made by her mother just as she used to make it when Karen was growing up in Cornwall.
 On the other side of Bodmin Moor, my mother used to make something very similar and I can vouch for it being great vegetarian comfort food.

 Less well known than the pasty, stargazey pie is another Cornish classic.
 I wasn’t really expecting anyone to give this a go, so I was delighted when Claire of Under the Blue Gum Tree made this prawn and Kingklip stargazey pie and all the way from South Africa no less.
 There is a strong link between Cornwall and South Africa as many Cornish miners were highly regarded for their expertise and went on to work in the gold fields and diamond mines.
 Traditionally made with pilchards, this pie has the fish heads poking out of the pastry crust and “gazing” at the sky.
 Claire has used prawns instead and why not?